SUSE/suse-at-home/README.md

 <a href="deployments/Pi-MQTT">MQTT</a> - Simple, light weight publish/subscribe message bus

-<a href="deployments/NodeRed">NodRed</a> - Browser based Development Enviroment that make it easy to connect various
+<a href="deployments/NodeRed">NodeRed</a> - Browser based Development Enviroment that make it easy to connect various
 things together

+<a href="deployments/InstallM5Stick">Install M5Stick</a> - Configuration and tools to setup your M5Stick